kehantan/labbook/docs/protein/expression.rst

 #.
 Stir with magnetic stirrer until powder completely dissolve.
 #.
 Autoclave.

     * Set the autoclave mode to 'warm' instead or 'normal'.
-This would keep the agar at 60 :math:`^{\circ}`\ C after autoclave is complete so the agar would not solidifies.
+This would keep the agar at 60 C after autoclave is complete so the agar would not solidifies.

 #.
 Pour agar into petri dish.
 #.
-Wrap in plastic bag and store on bench.
+Wait until agar plate is cooled down, then wrap in plastic bag and store on bench.

 Prepare LB broth
 ~~~~~~~~~~~~~~~~